“We are not in the transportation business. We are in the education business.”

 Clearly, parents expect school districts to be in the transportation business, and they’re not going to let that business go without a fight.

-In an upcoming editorial, I’ll discuss a related topic: the problems that arise when school bus service is cut.
+In my next editorial, I’ll discuss a related topic: the problems that arise when school bus service is cut.